¿ Got Chiva ?

 After her boyfriend got thrown in jail, Ricci was faced with feeding the need of her addiction and the fear of being wanted by the police while on her own.

 “I weighed 85 pounds.
 I was disgusting,” she says, “I knew I had to quit.”

 She relocated to her mom’s house in New Jersey.
 She hoped the change of scenery, and having a stable place to live would enable her to quit.

-It worked for a couple of months, but when she started using again, she was back to crime.
+It worked for a couple of months, but she started using again and went back to crime to feed her addiction.

-The fugitives traveled around the US for a couple of months, but the constant fear of being wanted was overwhelming.
-They decided to turn themselves in.
+The fugitives traveled around the U.S. for a couple of months to avoid getting caught.
+But the constant fear of being wanted became overwhelming and they decided to turn themselves in.

-Ricciwas sentenced to six months in jail and served four before then being sent to a long-term non-religious treatment program that allowed her to finally kick the habit.
+Ricci was sentenced to six months in jail and served four before then being sent to a long-term non-religious treatment program that allowed her to finally kick the habit for good.

 Today she lives in a quiet neighborhood of Queens, New York, works an office job, is in a long-term relationship and doesn’t do more than smoke a little pot once in a while.

 “Now I just appreciate life, getting up, not being sick…I’d rather go ride my bike or something, you know? … It’s unfortunate that I spent my 20’s doing that.”